andrewkho/starva-stumit/README.md

 EC2 with an encrypted S3 bucket for secrets.

 ## How to dev locally
+First create your `secrets.yml` file (see "How to store secrets" below)
+Then:
 ```bash
 docker-compose -f docker-compose.dev.yml up --build
 ```